mongodb/laravel-mongodb/README.md

 ### Queues

-If you want to use MongoDB as your database backend, change the the driver in `config/queue.php`:
+If you want to use MongoDB as your database backend, change the driver in `config/queue.php`:

 ```php
 'connections' => [